Lasseignejk/DC-Notes/React/React4 -- Redux.md

         },
     });

+Then export all of the reducers you made, like this:

     export const { increment, decrement, incrementByAmount } = counterSlice.actions;

+Finally, export default:

     export default counterSlice.reducer;

-Go to store now.
+Now we're going to move to store.js.
 Import:

     import counterReducer from "./reducers/counterSlice"